Core Program Application

 Interesting people are memorable

 Cool side interests, unusual hobbies, and signs of range are a plus.
-They make you more human and often signal the kind of curiosity that makes you fun to build with.
+They make you more human and often show the kind of curiosity that makes you fun to build with.

 Academic strength helps, but isn't required

-Strong grades are good signal, but they are definitely not the only path — and alone they're not sufficient.
+Strong grades help, but they are not the only path, and alone they're not sufficient.
 We want to see what you do when no one's grading you.

 Evaluation Rubric